How to Become an Elementary School Teacher

 Teachers shape the minds of our children and prepare them to become successful adults.
 The role they play in forming the future of our nation cannot be overstated.
 This noble profession calls for those who possess immense patience, understanding and passion, as well as a love of knowledge.

 The path to becoming a teacher is relatively straight forward.
 However, there are decisions and mandatory steps that must be made along the way.
 Read on for information on how to become an elementary school teacher, where to start your education and how to take your career further.

-To become a kindergarten or elementary school teacher in a public school setting, candidates must hold a minimum of a bachelor’s degree in education.
+According to the Bureau of Labor Statistics, public kindergarten or elementary school teachers must hold a minimum of a bachelor’s degree in elementary education.
 Requirements vary by state and school district.
 Some states require elementary teachers to obtain a bachelor’s degree in their intended content area and then complete a teacher preparation program or go on to earn a master’s degree in education.

-Teachers in private schools are not obligated to meet state requirements; however, private schools typically seek elementary school teachers who have a bachelor’s degree in elementary education.
+Teachers in private schools are not always obligated to earn a license.
+However, those schools also typically seek elementary school teachers who have a bachelor’s degree in elementary education.

 Licensure and Certification